 After expressing your feelings of mistrust, it’s very likely that they’ll want to explain their side or defend themselves.
 Allow them to.
-Give them the opportunity to explain and express themselves the same way you wanted.
+Give them the opportunity to express themselves the same way you wanted the opportunity to express yourself.
 Consider their perspective.

 Communicate Your Needs

 Don’t only tell your partner what the issue is.
-Be sure to tell your partner how the issue can be fixed.
+Be sure to tell your partner how the issue can be fixed or how they can help.
 If you need more communication throughout the day, if you need clearer explanations, if you need to get to know their friends more, or if you need your partner to go to counseling with you to help build trust, tell them.

 Lead By Example

-It’s not easy to be kind, open, and honest with someone when you feel that they’re doing the opposite.
-But sometimes, the best way to encourage your partner is to do it first…and keep doing it.
-Tell your partner where you’re going, who you’re texting, and if you’re planning to spend a lot of money.
+It’s not easy to be kind, open, and honest with someone when you feel that they aren’t doing the same with you, but sometimes, the best way to encourage your partner is to do it first…and keep doing it.
+Tell your partner where you’re going, who you’re with, and if you’re planning to spend a lot of money.

 Assume Your Partner Has Good Intentions

 Usually, when adults no longer want to continue a relationship, they leave.
 Assume your partner is with you because they actually want to be with you and no one else.
 Do you have concrete proof that your partner is cheating?
 Trust is a choice.